Frequently Asked Questions

 All Covenant faculty have been asked to prepare for teaching their courses in person and through remote instruction (via on-line delivery).
 Students will have access to their course content even if they are sick or spending time in isolation/quarantine.
 We will respond with flexibility and safe practices to promote our community’s health as well as our students’ academic and personal well-being.

-Though we desire every student to attend on campus in the fall, we strongly advise that students who are medically at-risk consider not coming to campus due to the potential exposure to the virus through asymptomatic individuals, but instead to continue learning remotely until a vaccine or treatment becomes available.
+Though we desire every student to attend on campus in the spring, we strongly advise that students who are medically at-risk consider not coming to campus due to the potential exposure to the virus through asymptomatic individuals, but instead to continue learning remotely until a vaccine or treatment becomes available.
 Specific medical exception housing questions can be emailed to email@example.com